Indonesia has not imposed tough enough penalties for plantation fires: Greenpeace

 Greenpeace said 3.4 million hectares had been burned from 2015 to 2018 in Indonesia, with 2.6 million hectares burned in 2015 alone.

-Citing analysis of mapping and concession data, Greenpeace said concessions linked to three pulpwood companies saw about 403,300 hectares, an area more than five times the size of Singapore, burned from 2015 to 2018.
+Citing analysis of mapping and concession data, Greenpeace said concessions linked to three pulpwood companies saw about 403,300 hectares - an area more than five times the size of Singapore - burned from 2015 to 2018.

+Concessions linked to the companies include subsidiaries, units, suppliers or affiliates, Greenpeace said.

 Greenpeace said Sinar Mas and its subsidiary Asia Pulp & Paper accounted for nearly two-thirds of the 403,000 hectares and said the other two firms were APRIL Group and state-owned Perhutani.

-APRIL told Reuters its evaluation of the data showed the burnt area in its concessions was “a fraction of Greenpeace’s estimate”, while Sinar Mas had no immediate comment.
+APRIL told Reuters its evaluation of the data showed the burnt area in its concessions was “a fraction of Greenpeace’s estimate”.

+Asia Pulp & Paper said the numbers published by Greenpeace were inaccurate as some of the companies listed as its suppliers were not its suppliers.

 Reuters could not immediately reach Perhutani for comment.

-Greenpeace said the three groups were handed a total of 24 civil or administrative sanctions but said this had not always covered the largest or most serious burnt areas.
+Greenpeace said the three groups were handed a total of 24 civil or administrative sanctions, but said this had not always covered the largest or most serious burnt areas.
 It cited government data it gained via freedom of information requests.

 The group said none of the 10 palm oil concessions with the largest areas of burned land in 2015-2018 received any serious sanctions.
 Seven of those concessions had high numbers of hotspots, which show up on mapping images and indicate a fire, this year, Greenpeace said.